 Many questions you may have about designing your ethics application can be answered by referring to the Deakin Human Research Ethics Manual.
+You may find the following links useful when designing your ethics application.
 The manual contains information on topics such as:

 - Recruiting human participants

 - Privacy, confidentiality and the law